Indian BMI Calculator

 Under the revised cutoffs recommended by the ICMR and WHO for Indian and South Asian adults, a healthy (normal) BMI is 18.5 to 22.9 - lower than the global "normal" range of 18.5 to 24.9.
 A BMI of 23 to 24.9 is considered overweight for Indians, and 25 and above is obese.

-Why are Indian BMI standards different?
+Why are Indian BMI standards different from global standards?

 Is BMI accurate for muscular people?